kshanxs/King-of-Diamonds/README.md

 ## 🎮 Game Overview

-compete to be the last survivor by strategically selecting numbers each round.
+Compete to be the last survivor by strategically selecting numbers each round.
 The game features dynamic rules that activate as players are eliminated, creating an evolving challenge that requires adaptability, cunning, and mathematical thinking.
 Face off against intelligent AI opponents named after playing cards in this battle of wits.

 ## 🏗️ Project Structure